BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

 11. Save the payment method.

 12. Once saved, an additional box will be displayed.
-Copy the URL and paste it in the Adyen panel:
+Copy the URL and paste it in the Adyen panel.
+Remember: if you are testing plugin and using tunneling for example: ngrok, remember to change `localhost` to `https://example.ngrok-free.app`

    ![Adyen notifications endpoint](notifications-endpoint.png)

 13. Now you're ready to save and test the webhooks.
 If everything goes green, you're done and ready to go.

-14. Before going to production you will have to create and set up your api url prefix
+14. Before going to production you will have to create and set up your api url prefix.
+In test environment you can type: `prefix`.

    ![API URLs](adyen-api-urls.png)
    ![API production prefix](adyen-api-production-prefix.png)